 Asking for a lower rate won’t always work.
 In these cases, consider applying with another lender.
 Different lenders have different underwriting requirements and may be able to approve you for the loan terms you desire.
-Even so, lenders usually can’t pull off a miracle.
-If your credit score isn’t ideal, your interest rate will likely reflect that.
+Even so, if your credit score isn’t ideal, your interest rate will likely reflect that.

 Proactively work toward improving your situation if you don’t immediately get approved for a personal loan that meets your requirements.
 If your credit score needs work, focus on building good credit health.
 Actions such as paying down balances, making on-time payments, and making other responsible credit building decisions may help.